 On Nov.
-17-18, 2014, the Mary Margaret Walther Program in Palliative Care Research and Education will host a two-day symposium entitled “Passages and Promises: Innovations in Palliative Care Research, Education and Practice.”
+17-18, 2014, the Mary Margaret Walther Program in Palliative Care Research and Education will host a two-day symposium at the IUPUI Campus Center entitled “Passages and Promises: Innovations in Palliative Care Research, Education and Communication.”

-The focus of the symposium is on research for improving communication among patients, family members and clinicians in the context of advanced cancer.
+The focus of this free symposium is on research for improving communication among patients, family members and clinicians in the context of advanced cancer and other advanced diseases.

-Acclaimed authors Gail Sheehy and Mark Nepo will join national palliative care physician experts Robert Arnold, Amber Barnato, Vicki Jackson, Timothy Quill and local presenters on the first day for a series of plenary talks, workshops and small-group discussions exploring the latest innovations in care for people with serious illness.
+Acclaimed authors Gail Sheehy and Mark Nepo will join national palliative care physician experts Robert M. Arnold M.D.; Amber E. Barnato M.D., M.P.H., M.S.; Vicki Jackson M.D.; Timothy E. Quill, M.D.; and local presenters on the first day for a series of plenary talks, workshops and small-group discussions exploring the latest innovations in research, communication and care for people with serious illness.

 Symposium Day One

 8 a.m. - 4:45 p.m.
 Monday, Nov.
 17

 - Open to researchers, clinicians, educators, patients/family members, and practice organizations in the community

 - Plenary presentations by Gail Sheehy (author of “Passages” and “Passages in Caregiving”) and Mark Nepo (New York Times bestselling author of “The Book of Awakening” and “7,000 Ways to Listen”)

 - Workshops and small-group discussions led by national experts in palliative care (Drs.
 Arnold, Barnato, Jackson, Quill)